al-march/ngx-popovers/packages/core/README.md

 ## Arrow

-The arrow component adds arrow to the floating component.
+The arrow component adds an arrow to the floating component.

 ```html